No Headaches, Lower Costs

 7 Tips for Year-End Tax Planning

-According to data from the IRS on individual income taxes in 2019, 148.2 million taxpayers earned $11.9 trillion in adjusted gross income and paid a total of $1.6 trillion in individual income taxes.
-To put that into perspective, for every $1 in income, that’s $0.13 in taxes.
+According to data from the IRS on individual income taxes in 2020, 157.5 million taxpayers earned $12.5 trillion in adjusted gross income and paid a total of $1.7 trillion in individual income taxes.
+To put that into perspective, for every $1 in income, that’s about $0.13 in taxes.

 Revisit Your Flexible Savings Account (FSA) and Health Savings Account (HSA)

 Make sure you use the funds in your FSA account before they go away.
-Each year the money in your FSA is reset and any leftover funds are not rolled over into the new year.
+Your FSA money resets annually and any leftover funds will not roll over into the new year.
 Check with your Human Resources office for specific details on your company’s FSA plan.

 Revisit contribution rates for HSA and attempt to increase every year until you reach the plan limit (2021 Plan Limits — $3,600 for single, $7,200 for family, with an additional $1,000 allowed for catch-up contributions).
 HSAs are triple tax-advantaged, meaning the money going into the HSA isn’t taxed, and no taxes are owed on earnings, or withdrawals if it is spent on qualified medical expenses.
 Consult with your Human Resources office for more detail on your company’s specific HSA program.